-"I hunkered down, put a sign on my cubicle that said, "do not feed the animals", and got to work researching and learning.
-Everyone understood that I needed some time, and they reserved calling my name for important requests only."
+"Our agency implemented a new design program recently, and I needed to know the ins and outs of it in order to work effectively on my largest client project.
+I hunkered down, put a sign on my cubicle that said, 'Do not feed the animals' and got to work researching and learning.
+Everyone understood that I needed some time, and they reserved calling my name for urgent requests only."

 Retail answer example